 06Other Funding Options

-A Pell Grant is a grant from the United States government to help those with lower incomes to attend college.
-The Pell Grant does not need to be repaid since it is a grant.
-This means that you should apply if you think you are eligible since it is one way to pay for college without working.
-The Pell Grant does have specific guidelines you need to follow in order to be eligible, and your college must meet the standard qualifications set forth by the federal government for accreditation.
+If you think you meet the eligibility requirements for a Pell Grant, you should apply since it certainly can help you pay for college without working.
+The Pell Grant does have specific eligibility guidelines you must follow, and your college must meet the standard qualifications set forth by the federal government for accreditation.
 Most universities and community colleges meet these requirements.